 Friday promises calm winds and a chance to explore nearby anchorages.

-Work is continuing on WINGS 2020 for a release very soon.
-We are also working on B-PLATES and ABS Construct 2020 versions for relase and use with the new PROLINES 8 Rx.x editions (Basic, PRO and Student)
+We are also working on B-PLATES and ABS Construct versions for release and use with the new PROLINES 8 Rx.x editions (Basic, PRO and Student)